Araria: Road

 Buses for most of the districts and internal blocks are available from the bus terminal.

 Airport

-The nearest airport is Purnia Airport, a non-commercial airport.
-The nearest commercial airport is Bagdogra Airport.
+The nearest airport is Purnia Airport, now become a commercial airport from non-commercial airport.

 Politics

 Araria (Vidhan Sabha constituency) is the assembly constituency representing Araria (community development block).
 The same constituency also includes Araria Nagar Parishad.
 Avidur Rahman from Indian National Congress is the MLA elected in the 2020 Bihar Legislative Assembly election.